Harmonic spinors and local deformations of the metric: Introduction and statement of results

 The Atiyah-Singer Index Theorem states that the index of the Dirac operator is equal to a topological invariant of the manifold,

+see for example \cite[Theorem 16.6, p.
+276]{Lawson_Michelsohn_89}.
 Depending on the dimension $n$ of $M$ this formula has slightly different interpretations.
+To explain this interpretation, it is important to remark that we will always consider the spinor bundle as a complex vector bundle, similar results with different dimensions would also hold for the real spinor bundle or the ${\rm C\ell}_n$-linear spinor bundle.
 If $n$ is even there is a $\pm$-grading of the spinor bundle and the Dirac operator~$D^g$ has a part $(D^g)^+$ which maps from positive to negative spinors.
 If $n \equiv 0, 4 \mod 8$ the index is integer valued and computed as the dimension of the kernel minus the dimension of the cokernel of $(D^g)^+$.
 If $n \equiv 1, 2 \mod 8$ the index is $\mZ/2\mZ$-valued and given by the dimension modulo $2$ of the kernel of~$D^g$ (if $n \equiv 1 \mod 8$) resp. $(D^g)^+$ (if $n \equiv 2 \mod 8$).
 In other dimensions the index is zero.
 In all dimensions $\alpha(M)$ is a topological invariant depending only on the spin bordism class of $M$.
 In particular, $\alpha(M)$ does not depend on the metric, but it depends on the spin structure in dimension $n\equiv 1,2 \mod 8$.
 For further details see \cite[Chapter II, \S 7]{Lawson_Michelsohn_89}.

 The index theorem implies a lower bound on the dimension of the kernel of~$D^g$ which we can write succinctly as

 where

 If $M$ is not connected, then this lower bound can be improved by studying each connected component of $M$.
 For this reason we restrict to connected manifolds from now on.